-Orbis Cascade Alliance promotes professional development and engagement in support of our strategic initiatives and is pleased to announce the John F. Helmer professional development award program.
+Orbis Cascade Alliance promotes professional development and engagement in support of our strategic initiatives and was pleased to announce the creation of the John F. Helmer professional development award program in 2017.
 The current award program supports the efforts to promote collaboration and learning across the Orbis Cascade Alliance.

 For example, funding could support a workshop, a one-day symposium, a collaborative learning program associated with the Alliance team structure, or a guest speaker/trainer.
 Alliance Teams and individuals are encouraged to submit applications.
 For the 2021 award year, applications must focus on a project that will support anti-racist work or otherwise promote diversity, equity, and inclusion (DEI) within the Alliance community, and that can be accomplished one (1) calendar year after the award announcement in December.

 All recipients of the award must agree to share the results of the Project with the Board as well as with the Alliance community as appropriate by distribution of documentation, presentation at Council or Board meeting, or at the Annual Summer meeting.
 The method of results sharing will be determined by project leaders in collaboration with the Board upon receipt of the final project report.
 Projects are first and foremost to support personnel working in Alliance institutions.
 If an event or program is planned, it is important to coordinate registration to ensure that Alliance personnel are given sufficient time to register prior to opening an event up to a larger community.